kuzudb/blog/src/content/post/2025-08-04-intro-to-dspy-data-enrichment.md

 This opens up a powerful new way to work with LLMs, where you can focus on describing your _intent_ rather getting caught up in the intricate details of how to properly phrase the prompt.

-Of course, we could just as well have worked with LLMs using any other framework (e.g., BAML, as we've shown in an [earlier post](/post/unstructured-data-to-graph-baml-kuzu), or a raw LLM API call).
+Of course, we could just as well have worked with LLMs using any other framework (e.g., BAML or a raw LLM API call).
 However, the methodology we presented (and the reason we chose DSPy) is because it's actually quite general-purpose and flexible enough to be applied in several other domains and tasks.
 It's also scalable from a cost and performance perspective,